codemarcinu/myappassistant/README.md

 - ✅ Advanced conversation state management
 - ✅ Enhanced RAG for superior Q&A capabilities
 - ✅ Improved vector storage for knowledge retrieval

-### Upcoming Features
 - ✅ Advanced analytics for shopping patterns
-- ❌ Budget tracking and visualization
 - ✅ Automated categorization of products
 - ✅ Meal planning and shopping list generation
-- ❌ User authentication system
-- ❌ Mobile-friendly responsive design
 - ✅ Advanced memory management system

+### Upcoming Features
+- ❌ Budget tracking and visualization
+- ❌ Enhanced API versioning (v2)
+- ❌ Improved error handling standardization
+- ❌ Comprehensive test coverage (>90%)

+### Note
+This is a personal application designed for single-user use on desktop/laptop computers.
+No mobile support or authentication system is planned as it's intended for individual computer use only.

+### Refactoring Progress
+See [REFACTORING_PLAN.md](REFACTORING_PLAN.md) for detailed refactoring roadmap and progress.

 ## Development Tools